SuleimanFarah/sunpy/GSoC-2019,-Yash-Sharma.md

 ### Week 9 (July 13 - July 21)
 * Buffer week for leftover tasks
-* Discuss with the mentors about the `visualization mixins`, and start with a prototype.
+* Discuss with the mentors about the `visualization mixins`, and start with a prototype
 * Get the PR merged into master

 ##